English

 Geography

-Our geography learning this half-term is linked to our English topic of traditional tales.
-We will begin by sorting the human and physical features we find in fairytale landscapes.
-We will decide which features we should include in our own fairy tale lands and create maps, including symbols in a key.
-We will use our maps to show how characters could move between the features, using compass points to describe the routes.
+Our geography learning this half-term was linked to our English topic of traditional tales.
+We began by sorting the human and physical features we found in fairytale landscapes.
+We decided which features to include in our own fairy tale lands and created maps, including symbols in a key.
+We used our maps to show how characters could move between the features, using compass points to describe the routes.

 Follow the link below to create your own worlds using AI: